mvolkmann/blog/src/drizzle.md

 Drizzle Studio is a web-based database browser.
 To view it:

-1. Enter `npm run studio`
-   or `bun run studio`
+1. Enter `npm run studio` or `bun studio`
 1. Browse https://local.drizzle.studio

-As of January 2024 this was still in beta.
+As of February 2024 this was still in beta.
 It was fine for browsing data, but had issues with updating and adding data.